Ultra-extreme high-frequency-peaked BL Lacs: A potential population of MeV synchrotron blazars: Discussion

 \section{Discussion}

-In this paper, we demonstrated that the hybrid shock–turbulence scenario, one of the possible models for EHBLs, can also account for UEHBLs.
-We presented three representative model realizations and discussed their detectability with proposed MeV observatories as well as with existing telescopes at other wavelengths.
+We demonstrated that the hybrid shock–turbulence scenario, one of the possible models for EHBLs, can also account for UEHBLs.
+We presented three representative model realizations and discussed their detectability with proposed MeV observatories and with existing telescopes at other wavelengths.
 In addition, we identified ten potential candidates from the BAT catalogs.

-Proposed MeV satellites such as COSI, AMEGO-X, and e-ASTROGAM would be essential for detecting these new sources.
+Proposed MeV satellites such as COSI, AMEGO-X, and e-ASTROGAM are essential for detecting these new sources.
 Their observations would provide valuable insights into particle acceleration.
-Previous studies have already shown that MeV observations of powerful FSRQ (sources at the opposite extreme of the blazar sequence with respect to EHBLs) could reveal, besides the standard non-thermal power law, the presence of a thermal component in the particle spectrum, which would point to shocks as the underlying acceleration mechanism \citep{tavecchio+25}.
-On the other hand, the detection of BL Lacs peaking in the MeV band would imply that electrons can achieve extremely high Lorentz factors, a condition that could help further discriminate among the different particle acceleration mechanisms proposed in the literature.
+Previous studies have already shown that MeV observations of powerful FSRQ (sources at the opposite extreme of the blazar sequence with respect to EHBLs) could reveal the presence of a thermal component in the particle spectrum in addition to the standard nonthermal power law.
+This would indicate that shocks are the underlying acceleration mechanism \citep{tavecchio+25}.
+On the other hand, the detection of BL Lacs peaking in the MeV band would imply that electrons can achieve extremely high Lorentz factors.
+This condition might help us to further distinguish among the different particle acceleration mechanisms proposed in the literature.
 Conversely, a non-detection of such sources could be interpreted in two ways.
 First, particle acceleration, regardless of the underlying mechanism, must proceed relatively slowly, as discussed in Section~\ref{section:introduction}.
 Second, UEHBLs may simply be too faint to be detected by the proposed MeV missions.

-Aside from the spectral properties of UEHBLs, we are also interested in their polarimetric and temporal features.
-In the MeV band, we expect relatively high polarization degrees ($\gtrsim 40\%$), following the trend observed in HBLs and EHBLs \citep[e.g.,][]{digesu+22, liodakis+22, ehlert+23, kouch+24}, where the polarization is strongly chromatic, i.e., the degree of polarization increases with frequency.
-Based on the flux predicted by our model (excluding strong flaring states), the polarization of UEHBLs would remain undetectable for COSI and AMEGO-X, while e-ASTROGAM could potentially measure it, depending on the actual polarization degree.
+In addition to the spectral properties of UEHBLs, we are also interested in their polarimetric and temporal features.
+In the MeV band, we expect relatively high polarization degrees ($\gtrsim 40\%$), following the trend observed in HBLs and EHBLs \citep[e.g.,][]{digesu+22, liodakis+22, ehlert+23, kouch+24}, where the polarization is strongly chromatic, that is, the degree of polarization increases with frequency.
+Based on the flux predicted by our model (excluding strong flaring states), the polarization of UEHBLs would remain undetectable for COSI and AMEGO-X, while e-ASTROGAM might measure it, depending on the actual polarization degree.